acenet-arc/ACENET_Summer_School_Dask/_episodes/delayed.md

 This actually installs lots of stuff, not just Dask, but should take around 2 minutes or a bit less.
 This will install these modules into the virtual environment we setup and are currently working in.

 ## Using Dask Delayed
-Looking at the Python code we have
+Lets start by looking at the python code we have from the last episode and thinking about what parts could be run in parallel.

 <div class="gitfile" markdown="1">
 ~~~